What the law says

 Sections 140 of the Criminal Code Queensland states:

-A person who attempt to obstruct, prevent, pervert or defeat the course of justice is guilty of a crime.
+A person who attempts to obstruct, prevent, pervert or defeat the course of justice is guilty of a crime.

 What the police must prove